Joncom/impact-box2d-sugar/README.md

 #### Box2D Physics Plugin for the Impact Game Engine ####

-The goal of this plugin is to make developing Box2D games as easy as possible.
+The goal of this plugin is to make developing Box2D games as simple as possible.

-It is based off the official Impact Box2D plugin using Box2D 2.1a.
+It is based off the [official plugin](https://github.com/phoboslab/impact-box2d) running Box2D 2.1a.

 #### What's New? ####